• Skip to primary navigation

 🔪 How to make elderberry jam

-Making this jam is easy and it will require a little time and a few steps for preparations like picking the actual berries, washing them and getting them off the stems, sterilizing the jars, and the actual jam making.
-It is all fun, believe me especially if you team up with your kids, hubby, or some friends that would be interested in a day out.
+Making this jam is easy, and it will require a little time and a few steps for preparations like picking the actual berries, washing them and getting them off the stems, sterilizing the jars, and the actual jam making.
+It is all fun, believe me, especially if you team up with your kids, hubby, or some friends who would be interested in foraging, or on a day out, and end up with a healthy jam too.

 Fresh elderberries in a pan topped with cane sugar on a stove.